Otilino Tenorio

-Otilino George Tenorio Bastidas (1 February 1980 – 7 May 2005) was an Ecuadorian footballer who played as a forward.
+Otilino George Tenorio Bastidas (1 February 1980 – 7 May 2005) was an Ecuadorian professional footballer who played as a forward.

 Club career

 Tenorio was born in Guayaquil, Ecuador.
 His nickname was 'Spiderman', because when he scored a goal in a football match he would cover his head with a Spider-Man mask as he celebrated.

 He joined Emelec of Guayaquil when he was eleven, and went on to play for the club at a professional level.
 He was noted for his good finishing ability and his flamboyant mask celebration was enjoyed by many.
 In 2004, he moved to Saudi Arabian club Al-Nasr, where he had trouble settling and eventually moved back to Ecuador to play for El Nacional of Quito.

 International career

-He was first selected for the Ecuador national team in 2004; however he did not play any matches that year due to an injury.
+Tenorio was first selected for the Ecuador national team in 2004; however he did not play any matches that year due to an injury.
 By 2005, he had recovered and made some impressive displays both for his club and country.